Peroxisomes: Definition, Functions, Types, Structure, Discovered

 Peroxisomes are found in all Eukaryotic cells.
 These were first observed by Rhodin (1954) in kidney cells of rats and were named peroxisomes by Christian de Duve in 1965.

 Peroxisomes are microbodies having a diameter of 0.5–1.5 nm.
-These are bounded by single membranes and enclosed enzymes peroxidases and catalase, And carry out oxidative reactions using molecular oxygen.
+These are bounded by single membranes and enclosed enzymes, such as peroxidases and catalase, and they carry out oxidative reactions using molecular oxygen.
 They produce hydrogen peroxide through their degradative activity.

 The enzymes present are –